All occupations

 With an automation risk score of 44%, Systems Administrators faces a moderate level of AI-driven change.
 Some tasks can be automated, but many require human judgment, creativity, or interpersonal skills that AI cannot yet replicate.
 The role is more likely to evolve alongside AI than be replaced.

-The AI automation risk score for Systems Administrators is 44% (2025 data).
-Overall AI exposure is 55%, with 72% theoretical exposure and 35% observed exposure.
-The risk trend from 2023 to 2025 is +12 points.
+Our estimated AI automation risk score for Systems Administrators is 44% for 2025.
+Estimated overall AI exposure is 55%, with 72% theoretical exposure and 35% observed exposure.
+The estimated risk trend from 2023 to 2025 is +12 points.
+All of these are model-generated estimates, not measurements.

 Since AI primarily augments capabilities in this role, professionals in Systems Administrators should embrace AI as a productivity multiplier.
 Focus on learning to use AI tools effectively, developing higher-order analytical and creative skills, and positioning yourself as someone who can leverage AI to deliver greater value.